 We hear from Europeana Network Association (ENA) member Sandra Fauconnier.
 She discusses the importance of building sustainable digital resources and the need to rethink traditional notions of leadership.

-Today we speak with Petra Kammerevert - Melbourne of the European Parliament and Chair of the Committee on Culture and Education (CULT).
+Today we speak with Petra Kammerevert - Member of the European Parliament and Chair of the Committee on Culture and Education (CULT).
 In her rousing interview, she discusses the barriers entrepreneurial women face and just why they are 'key to accelerating economic growth and social innovation'.

 Today we speak with Medhavi Gandhi, director of Happy Hands, an organisation that works on reviving traditional arts through building artisanal capacity and increasing youth/public access to folk arts, and founder of The Heritage Lab, a digital media platform for cultural heritage enthusiasts.
 She discusses the importance of female role models and the inherent strength of culture as a means of soft power.